Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-You may be suffering from hay fever, or a reaction to another allergen leading to sneezing and streaming.
+You may be suffering from hay fever, or a reaction to another allergen, leading to sneezing and streaming.
 There’s an array of antihistamine eye drops available, so let our resident pharmacist take you through where to start and how to choose between them.

 Tablets or eye drops?

 You may have no other symptoms alongside your itchy or streaming eyes, in which case eye drops are a good place to start.
-If you have more generalized symptoms, then antihistamine tablets can be a useful addition too.
+If you have more generalized symptoms, then antihistamine tablets can be a useful addition, too.
 They aim to reduce the overall immune response, which is driven by the release of histamine from mast cells.

 Over-the-counter options

 Antihistamine eye drops such as olopatadine (Pataday) and ketotifen (Alaway, Zaditor) are available without a prescription.
 Pataday comes in both a once-a-day and twice-a-day formulation and can be used in children 2 years of age and older.
 Alaway and Zaditor are dosed twice daily and can be used in children 3 years of age and older.
-Other options:

-Cromolyn sodium 4%, such as Opticrom eye drops, is available by prescription for those aged 4 and above.
+Cromolyn sodium 4%, such as Opticrom eye drops, is available by prescription for those aged 4 years and above.
 This active ingredient is not classed as an antihistamine but works to reduce the release of histamine in the eyes and suppress allergy symptoms there.
 It’s applied four times a day, and can be used as a standalone treatment or alongside oral antihistamines.

 Was this helpful?